JessicaGarson/NYU-Intro-to-Python-Spring-2018/Monday March 19th/making_atom_a_python_editor.md

-# Let's turn atom into a python editor
+# Let's Turn Atom Into a Python Editor

 ## Linters
 Your new best friend.